yeoldegrove/osism.github.io/docs/guides/deploy-guide/index.md

 Before deploying services to nodes, they must all be bootstrapped.
 This is covered in the Bootstrap Guide.

-The guides always assume that a node is already initially accessible via SSH and only needs to be bootstrapped and integrated into the machine.
+The guide always assume that a node is already initially accessible via SSH and only needs to be bootstrapped and integrated into the machine.
 Deploying bare-metal nodes with an operating system is not part of the Deploy Guides and is covered in the Advanced Guides.